Average Salary: $45,740

 Private detectives make a median annual wage of between $40,000-$50,000 (source).
-The average rate for a private detective is $50 an hour but the really good ones in Hollywood make ten times that figure.
+The average rate for a private detective is a really great fifty bucks an hour—and the really good Hollywood-class private eyes make ten times that figure.
 Besides your daily (or nightly) rate, you can also charge extra for things like data encryption, overtime, and planting evidence.

 To calculate a quote for a case, a private detective will estimate how many hours they need to work.
 Once they figure out the hours, they give the client a quote before investigating.
 The client must review cases that run longer than the amount estimated for the investigation.
-It's sorta like working with a contractor to build a guest house.
-There's the rate they quote; then there’s the real rate which you actually pay (which is almost always higher).
+And it always takes longer than expected.

-If you go into business for yourself, live in a city, or are highly experienced, you can charge more.
-You need lots of dark human interaction to really make dough…ten million stories in the big city and all that….
 Most private detectives start out in an entry-level position at a firm.
-Oftentimes, insurance companies and other business will hire a firm to conduct background checks or investigate questionable claims.
+Oftentimes, insurance companies and other businesses will hire a firm to conduct background checks or investigate questionable claims.

-Also, private investigating firms typically pay their employees on an hourly basis.
-This isn’t a 9-5 kind of a job, though many days it'll be 9pm to 5am.
-You may need to follow someone in the middle of the night or put in 12 hours a day investigating financial fraud for a major client.
-You can make more money if you take on what is considered to be high-risk cases.
-Example: investigating hazardous waste.
-You might even find yourself fighting teenage mutant turtles if you go this route.
+Private investigating firms typically pay their employees on an hourly basis.
+This isn't your typical day job.
+You may need to follow someone in the middle of the night or put in twelve hours or more in a day while investigating financial fraud for a major client.
+You can make more money if you take on what's considered to be high-risk cases, like investigating hazardous waste.

-Generally, it is best to meet clients in an office rather than a back alley.
-You must also get a business license (source).
-Keeping up on the paperwork is pretty mundane stuff.
-It's not all car chases and fake moustaches when it comes to being a private detective.
+Generally, it's best to meet clients in an office rather than a back alley.
+You'll also have to get a business license (source).
+Keeping up on the paperwork is pretty mundane but completely necessary stuff.
+It's not all car chases and fake moustaches when it comes to being a private detective (sorry).